PeterVuyk/simpledocs-app/README.md

 It starts a webpage with instructions how to develop the app in the development mode.

+If you would like to test the app with the API locally, update the environment variable `DEVELOPMENT_USE_LOCAL_FUNCTIONS` in the .env file to 'true', but make sure you don't commit these changes.
+For more info read the readme in the api project.

 ## Channels

 The following channels are available: